Any digital artist would have probably heard a lot about NFTs or non-fungible tokens and how they’re altering the scene.

-Although digital art may be readily and indefinitely replicated, non-fungible tokens enable purchasers to prove ownership.
+Although NFT for digital art may be readily and indefinitely replicated, non-fungible tokens enable purchasers to prove ownership.

 Kevin Abosch, an artist, has sold a potato painting for $1.5 million, created a neon sculpture inspired by cryptocurrencies, and even sold his blood on the Blockchain.

 In many respects, the 51-year-old Irish artist’s entry into the realm of non-fungible tokens (NFTs) was the next natural step for her work, which examines digital money and value issues.